How I was seduced into trying to fix education

 - On average, students in our inner-city schools, which are the schools most focused on correctness, appear to stop developing (on our learning ruler) in grade 10.

 - The average student who graduates from a school that strongly focuses on correctness is likely, in adulthood, to (1) be unable to grasp the complexity and ambiguity of many common situations and problems, (2) lack the mental agility to adapt to changes in society and the workplace, and (3) dislike learning.

 From our perspective, these results point to an educational crisis that can best be addressed by allowing students to learn as their brains were designed to learn.
 Practically speaking, this means providing learners, parents, teachers, and schools with learning tools that reward and support teaching that fosters robust learning while keeping students’ love of learning alive.

 Where we are today

-Lectica’s mission is to foster greater individual happiness and fulfillment while preparing learners to meet 21st century challenges.
-We do this by creating and delivering learning tools that encourage people to learn the way their brains were designed to learn.
-And we ensure that K-12 students who need our learning tools the most get them first by providing free subscriptions to individual teachers everywhere.
+Lectica’s mission is to foster greater individual satisfaction and fulfillment while preparing learners to meet 21st century challenges.
+We do this by creating and delivering learning tools and educational programs (ViP) that help people to learn the way their brains were designed to learn.
+And we aim to ensure that children and adolescents who need our learning tools the most get them first by providing free subscriptions to individual teachers everywhere.

-Thus far, we’ve funded ourselves with work in the for-profit adult learning sector and income from grants.
+Thus far, we’ve funded ourselves with work in the for-profit adult learning sector and income from grants and donations.
 Our background research is rich, our methods are well-established, and our technology works even better than we thought it would.
-Last fall, we completed a demonstration of our electronic scoring system, CLAS, a novel technology that learns from every single assessment taken in our system.
+Early in 2022, we switched from human scoring to electronic scoring when CLAS, our electronic scoring system, showed itself to be more accurate than human scorers.